Like every other nontrivial language, Latitude provides methods for conditional branching, looping, and the like.

 The simplest form of flow control, arguably not even flow control, is

-block, which takes a single method and runs it,
+the do block, which takes a single method and runs it,

 unconditionally once.